-1. When speaking with the executive dean of the Marsha Fuerst School of Nursing, their rationale for choosing Sacramento was it being a shortage area.
+1. Both of these schools are proposing increases in the Sacramento region which is not considered a shortage area.
 According to the University of California, San Francisco website https://rnworkforce.ucsf.edu/forecasting where results of surveys about nursing forecasting, demand, supply, and education are reported, "Substantial shortages are projected for the San Francisco, Central Valley, and Central Coast regions, while surpluses may emerge in the Sacramento and Los Angeles regions."
 Immediately following the COVID pandemic, there was a slight shift in local demand which is now leveling out as evidenced by local Register Nurse job postings and expediency of new graduate hiring.
-Furthermore, if in existence, a workforce need combined with a clinical site shortage in an area suggests the need to recruit nurses to the area and not to open new programs.
+Furthermore, if in existence, a workforce need combined with a clinical site shortage in an area suggests the need to recruit nurses to the area and not to increase program enrollments.
+Increases, once approved, have no oversight to ensure that school who promise to use clinical sites in off hours, outside urban Sacramento, or in less acute sites maintain this promise.